sadicesur/energy-efficiency-kaggle/README.md

 ## [Source](http://www.maths.ox.ac.uk/groups/ociam)

-* The dataset was created by Angeliki Xifara (angxifara@gmail.com, Civil/Structural Engineer) and was processed by Athanasios Tsanas (tsanasthanasis '@' gmail.com, Oxford Centre for Industrial and Applied Mathematics, University of Oxford, UK).
+* The dataset was created by Angeliki Xifara (angxifara@gmail.com, Civil/Structural Engineer) and was processed by Athanasios Tsanas (tsanasthanasis@gmail.com, Oxford Centre for Industrial and Applied Mathematics, University of Oxford, UK).

 ## Relevant Paper